 We finished The Cabot Trail at 7:30 PM, over ten hours from when we started.
 And the perfect ending to the perfect day was dinner at Baddeck Lobster Suppers.

-Though this restaurant is technically not on the trail, you’re gonna be hungry after all that driving and there’s no better place to load up on lobster (or crab) with all-you-can-eat mussels.
+Though this restaurant is technically not on the trail, but still on Cape Breton Island, you’re gonna be hungry after all that driving and there’s no better place to load up on lobster (or crab) with all-you-can-eat mussels.

 Nova Scotia is a province located along the Eastern portion of Canada, and is mostly bordered by coastline.
 The Cabot Trail is a 185-mile loop located on Cape Breton Island in the Northeastern part of Nova Scotia.